 - Civics Classes: prepare participants for the citizenship interview and encourage their civic participation in their local communities.

-- Parenting Education Classes: provided by a multilingual, culturally-competent LMSW facilitator, with a focus on child rearing practices and bridging the gap between traditional parenting methods and American laws and cultural expectations.
+- Parenting Education: provides culturally-competent education with a focus on child rearing practices and bridging the gap between traditional parenting methods and American laws and cultural expectations.